Read in 5 minutes

 337), shown in bytes.
 Use the

 -h option if you want to print sizes in a human-readable format.
-You can change the file owner with the chmod command.
+You can change the file owner with the chown command.

 Oct 4 11:31 is the last file modification date and time.
 The last column is the name of the file.